Sable/wu-wei-handbook/create-new-environment.md

 ## Conventions

 An environment artifact is composed of at least two files, an execution script called 'run' and a description file called 'environment.json'.
+All the environments share the same commandline interface for 'run' and the same basic conventions to describe the artifact in the 'environment.json' description file.

-### Commandline interface
+### Commandline interface for 'run'

 ### Description file conventions